masc-ucsc/livehd/docs/CreateJson.md

 livehd> inou.yosys.tolg files:./${VERILOG_PATH}/${TOP_MOD_NAME}.v top:${TOP_MOD_NAME}
 ```

-Where you replace "${TOP_MOD_NAME}" with the name of the top graph of your design.
+In the above command, replace "${TOP_MOD_NAME}" with the name of the top graph of your design.
 As a reminder, by default, lgdb/ is the path that stores the LGraph.

 Once the LGraph gets created, to invoke the pass "inou.json.fromlg", the following command is used: